MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/secure-hybrid-messaging-client-content.md

 > [!NOTE]
 >
 > The access control policy implemented in step 6 is applied on the relying-party-trust level, so it affects all authentication requests for all Office 365 services that go through AD FS.
 You can [use AD FS authentication rules to apply additional filtering](/windows-server/identity/ad-fs/operations/configure-authentication-policies#to-configure-mfa-per-relying-party-trust-that-is-based-on-a-users-group-membership-data).
-However, to achieve better flexibility and apply the common practice, we recommend that you use a Conditional Access policy (described in the previous architecture) rather than using an AD FS access control policy for Microsoft 365 services.
+However, we recommend that you use a Conditional Access policy (described in the previous architecture) rather than using an AD FS access control policy for Microsoft 365 services.
+The previous scenario is the more common practice, and by using it you can achieve better flexibility.

 To block attempts to access Exchange Online via legacy authentication (the red dashed line in the diagram), you need to create an [authentication policy](/powershell/module/exchange/new-authenticationpolicy?view=exchange-ps) that disables legacy authentication for protocols that the Outlook service uses.
 These are the specific protocols that you need to disable: Autodiscover, MAPI, Offline Address Books, and EWS.
 Here's the corresponding configuration: